Maryland Officials: 26 Indicted In Prison Gang Conspiracy

 The gang committed acts of violence behind bars as well, the indictment alleges.
 During the investigation, Crips leaders, including Fordham, allegedly ordered an attack on an incarcerated former Crips member, who was stabbed more than 30 times but survived.
 Two other co-conspirators also allegedly were in a physical altercation with correctional officers who were trying to seize contraband, including drugs, it said.

-The case is part of an effort to root out corruption in the aftermath of a 2013 case at a state-run jail that led to indictments of dozens of people.
-In that case, an inmate impregnated four female corrections officers while running a sophisticated criminal organization that smuggled in drugs and cell phones and employed guards as gang associates.
+The case is part of an effort to root out corruption spanning years in Maryland prisons.

+A 2013 case at a state-run jail in Baltimore led to indictments of dozens of people.
+In that high-profile case, a Baltimore City Detention Center inmate impregnated four female corrections officers while running a sophisticated criminal organization that smuggled in drugs and cell phones and employed guards as gang associates.

+Last year, a pair of federal indictments charged 80 people, including 18 prison guards, 35 inmates and 27 civilians in a vast contraband smuggling enterprise that traded drugs, tobacco and cellphones to prisoners for money and sex at the Eastern Correctional Institution in Westover — Maryland’s largest state prison.

+Stephen Moyer, the secretary of the Maryland Department of Public Safety and Correctional Services, said other investigations are ongoing.

 If convicted, the indicted members of the conspiracy face between three years to life imprisonment.